 More info for visiting the Operation Anthropoid memorial in Prague

-- But where do I personally recommend?
-The fabulous K+K Hotel Central.
+- My personal recommend: The fabulous K+K Hotel Central.

-- Need a car?
-Check out the best Prague rental car deals here.
+- Rental cars: Check out the best Prague rental car deals here.

 - What else to do in Prague?
 Check out these other awesome Prague experiences.